 To drive traffic and re-engagement, cosmetics brand Lancôme launched a Progressive Web App to deliver a fast, app-like experience to their customers.

 Lancôme saw mobile traffic exceed desktop traffic for the first time in 2016.
 Despite a growing number of mobile site visitors, mobile conversion rates didn’t match those for desktop.
 38% of shopping carts on desktop led to orders, while the conversion rate for the mobile web was only 15%.
 These numbers revealed that customers were experiencing significant obstacles when trying to purchase via their mobile devices.

 At first, Lancôme considered an e-commerce app as the solution.
 However, they understood that an app only made sense for customers who visited regularly.
 Mobile shoppers would not return to an e-commerce app weekly, let alone daily, so they wouldn’t see the value in downloading a Lancôme app.
 The company wanted to build a good user experience on all its devices.
 According to Google, “The company needed a fast-loading, compelling e-mobile experience, similar to what they could achieve with a native app—but one that was also discoverable and accessible to everyone via the mobile web”.
 Enter the Progressive Web App.

 The PWA has been a tremendous success, helping the beauty giant make great strides into the mobile revolution.

 What does the future look like?

-When you order a Mobile App using our app platform, you will also get access to having a mobile web app that can be linked directly from your website.
-While the technology is evolving as well as the functionality we provide.
-Having a Mobile App and a Progressive web app will not only set you apart from your competition.
+When you order a Mobile App using our app platform, you will also get access to a mobile web app that can be linked directly from your website.
+In comparison, the technology is evolving and the functionality we provide.
+Having a Mobile App and a Progressive web app will set you apart from your competition.
 You will leave them in your dust.